 Dischidia sp. ’Geri’

-The genus Dischidia R.Br. was named and described by Robert Brown in Memoirs of the Wernerian Natural History Society in 1811.
+The genus, Dischidia R.Br., was named and described by Robert Brown in Memoirs of the Wernerian Natural History Society in 1811.

 The species Dischidia oiantha is native to the Philippines.
-The genus as a whole is more widespread and you can click on the link to genus below for further information.
+The genus as a whole is more widespread and you can click on the link to the genus below for further information.

 This is also one of the genera listed as being a member of the subfamily Asclepiadoideae which was the former family.
 Some sources still list it in this family.
 Either way, both families are the Milkweed Family.

-I bought my Dischidia ‘Geri’ from Lowe’s in Greenville, Mississippi in 2012 while I was living at the mansion in Leland.
+I brought my Dischidia ‘Geri’ home from Lowe’s in Greenville, Mississippi in 2012 while I was living at the mansion in Leland.
 The tag simply said Dischidia sp.
 ‘Geri’.
 At first, I thought this plant was a succulent because it has succulent-type leaves.
 I guess they are considered a succulent since there are many species listed on the Llifle (Encyclopedia of Living Forms) website, but not this particular species.

 Online sources state this plant is easy to grow, but mine didn’t fare so well.
 Eventually, the leaves started dropping and it just slowly died.
 It was possibly already on its way out because I had to remove A LOT of dead leaves when I brought it home.

 One website said “Dischidia sp.
 ‘Geri’ (formerly Dischidia oiantha).
 I don’t know why they say “formerly” because that species is still an accepted name.
 I looked at photos online and Dischidia oiantha definitely looks like ‘Geri’ to me.
 Then again, many species in this genus look very similar.
 I am sure someday the folks doing the “genetic” testing will decipher this genus as well.